-STA was certified by FSC[TM] to ensure that our products come from responsibly managed forests that provide environmental, social and economic benefits.
+STA is FSC[TM] certified to ensure that our products come from responsibly managed forests that provide environmental, social and economic benefits.

 After success in the glove businesss, we believe it is time to expand our supply of sustainable rubber in the tire industry and to facilitate the world's better transition to EV cars and greener vehicles.